 Electric cars are powered using electric motors that run on rechargeable battery packs, as a result of which they cause less pollution and are environmentally friendly as compared to conventional vehicles.
 They also offer higher performance benefits and greatly reduce energy dependence, since they rely on electricity.
 These cars are normally charged at a charging station, many of which are offered by electric utilities.
 Growing government spending on battery technology and environmental concerns has led to increased focus on electric and hybrid vehicles.

 Wireless car charging involves charging through an electromagnetic field.
-As a result, users need not plug in their cars, and can park on top of an inductive pad for charging.
-This not only results in higher degree of convenience, but also helps in charging the car much faster as compared to the wired approach.
+As a result, users need not plug in their cars and can park on top of an inductive pad for charging.
+This not only results in a higher degree of convenience but also helps in charging the car much faster as compared to the wired approach.
 Wireless technology offers safe and effective charging, which is expected to drive the industry over the forecast period.
 Additionally, the number of wireless charging stations is expected to increase significantly over the next few years, which is estimated to have a favorable impact on the market.
-However, the lack of a unified standard for manufacturers and infrastructure developers is expected to restrain market growth.
+However, the lack of a unified standard for manufacturers and infrastructure developers is expected to restrain the market growth.
 Efforts are being made to establish an industry standard so as to avoid waste of resources as well as boost commercialization of wireless car charging products.
 For example, the Society of Automotive Engineers announced in late 2013 that it would issue a standard frequency for wireless power transfer in electric vehicles in 2014.
-New York based startup HEVO (Hybrid Electric Vehicle Optimization) Power has planned to rollout wireless charging manholes as part of a pilot project in 2014.
+New York-based startup HEVO (Hybrid Electric Vehicle Optimization) Power has planned to roll out wireless charging manholes as part of a pilot project in 2014.